MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/consolidate-multiple-yammer-networks.md

 If you have multiple email domains in your Office 365 tenant and those email domains are spread across two or more Yammer networks, consolidating into one Yammer network is required.

-This article is only necessary if you have multiple Yammer networks, for example if your company has multiple business units or subsidiaries, each with its own Yammer network, <span style="color:red">that are on the same Office 365 tenant</span>.
+This article is only necessary if you have multiple Yammer networks, for example if your company has multiple business units or subsidiaries, each with its own Yammer network, *that are on the same Office 365 tenant*.

 Consolidation to one primary network helps get all your employees closely collaborating with each other, and simplifies management of your Yammer network.